 Andrew has long known that magic is a brutal game requiring blood sacrifice and a willingness to confront death, but years of peace and comfort have left him more concerned with maintaining false youth than with seeing to his own defense.
 Now a monster straight from the pages of Russian folklore is coming for him, and frost and death are coming with her.

-Praise for Between Two Fires
+And for Between Two Fires

 “Fans of historical fantasy and horror will find this epic darkly rewarding.”—Publishers Weekly